qojulia/WaveguideQED.jl/README.md

 A Julia package for simulating quantum states of photon wavepackets using a discrete-time formalism [Phys.
 Rev. A 101, 042322](https://journals.aps.org/pra/abstract/10.1103/PhysRevA.101.042322).
 The package works as an extension to [QuantumOptics.jl](https://qojulia.org/) where bases and operators from WaveguideQED.jl can be used together with operators and bases from QuantumOpics.jl.

+### Citing
+If you find the package usefull in your research.
+Please consider citing: [https://arxiv.org/abs/2412.13332](https://arxiv.org/abs/2412.13332).

 ### Example of usage:
 Define a waveguide basis, containing a two-photon wavepacket for a time interval from 0 to 20 with timesteps of 0.2: